 It can take several weeks for elected officials to process your voter registration form.
 Most states send out voter registration cards confirming your voter information and registration status within 5-7 weeks after receiving your registration information.
 Don’t know whether you’re registered to vote under your previous address?
 You may be able to verify your registration status online.

-Now that you have a general idea of how to change your voting address, use the links below to find your state’s specific requirements.
-Scroll through the list to find the state that you’re moving to or within to answer more specific questions such as whether you need an ID card and if you’re eligible to vote.
+Now that you have a general idea of how to change your voting address, use this link to find your state’s specific requirements.

 Thanks to this guide and the links above, you have all of the information you need to change your voting address and update your registration information in plenty of time for the next election.
 Happy voting!